tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

    DelegatedCredential.algorithm.

-If one or more of these checks fail, then the delegated credential is deemed invalid.
-Clients and servers that receive invalid delegated credentials MUST terminate the connection with an "illegal_parameter" alert.
+If one or more of these checks fail, then the delegated credential is deemed not valid.
+Clients and servers that receive non-valid delegated credentials MUST terminate the connection with an "illegal_parameter" alert.

 If successful, the participant receiving the Certificate message uses the public